svecosystem/mode-watcher/docs/src/content/states/mode-storage-key.md

 ---
 title: modeStorageKey
-description: The key used to store the mode in local storage.
+description: The local storage key used to persist the user's selected mode.
-section: API Reference
+section: States
 ---

-The key used to store the `mode` in local storage.
+`modeStorageKey` is a readable state containing the string key used to persist the user's selected mode (`"light"`, `"dark"`, or `"system"`) in `localStorage`.

+This is useful if you need to manually read, write, or clear the stored value.

 ## Usage